prakasarao/mcp-server-rabbitmqkenlio/README.md

 A [Model Context Protocol](https://www.anthropic.com/news/model-context-protocol) server implementation for RabbitMQ.
 Enabling MCP client to interact with queues and topics hosted in a RabbitMQ instance.

-## Features

-- Connect to RabbitMQ instances
-- Publish messages to queues and exchanges
-- List queues and exchanges
-- Get detailed information about queues and exchanges
-- Delete queues and exchanges
-- Purge messages from queues

 ## Running locally with the Claude desktop app

 ### Installing via Smithery